 You can also support your immune system by being mindful of your daily routine and giving it the fuel it needs to be prepared to take on any threat:

-The timing of flu season or the presence of a new illness may be out of your control, but by preparing your body to take on looming threats, you are already a few steps ahead.
-Prioritizing sleep is key, and those 7+ hours can make all the difference in the battles your immune system fights on your behalf.
+The beginning of flu season or the presence of a new illness may be out of your control, but by preparing your body to take on any looming threats, you are already a few steps ahead.
+Prioritizing sleep is key, and those 7+ hours can make all the difference in the battles your immune system fights for you.

 Dimitrov, S., Lange, T., Gouttefangeas, C., Jensen, A. T., Szczepanski, M., Lehnnolz, J., … & Besedovsky, L. (2019).
 Gαs-coupled receptor signaling and sleep regulate integrin activation of human antigen-specific T cells.
 Journal of Experimental Medicine, 216(3), 517-526.